 An integral TRI component of is the Pop-up Grants program, which TACA has distributed since August as small, unrestricted disbursements to organizations demonstrating quality limited programming, exceptional creativity and innovation.
 The awards are merit-based and made more frequently to raise the visibility of artistic work happening in the community.
 Recipients of Pop-up Grants made so far include Cry Havoc Theater Company, Dallas Symphony Orchestra, and TITAS/Dance Unbound.

 In addition to Resiliency and Pop-up grantmaking, key elements of TRI include capacity building through Resiliency Workshops (formerly Amplifier Workshops) on timely issues relevant to local arts and cultural administrators.

 For additional information about the TACA Resiliency Initiative, granting process, workshops, and thought leadership please visit the TACA website.
-To make a gift to TACA and the Resiliency Initiative, please contact Julie Bice at firstname.lastname@example.org or visit taca-arts.org/tri-donate.
+To make a gift to TACA and the Resiliency Initiative, please contact TACA at email@example.com or 214.520.3930.